 We follow existing guidance and advice on the Prevent duty, fundamental British values, and safeguarding, all of which provide advice and help head teachers uphold their obligations under the Prevent duty to protect our children from radicalisation.

 Crich Carr Church of England Primary School fully recognises its responsibilities for child protection and safeguarding and has evaluated its procedures against the statutory requirements.
-The designated safeguarding lead at our school is Mrs V Holmes and Mrs A Smithurst is deputy lead.
+The designated safeguarding lead at our school is Mr Ian Robson and Mrs V Holmes is deputy lead.
 The nominated Governor with responsibility for overseeing safeguarding procedures is Mr J Moffat.

 Children are taught about keeping themselves safe as part of our PSHE curriculum.
 We also develop their understanding of how to keep themselves safe online through our Computing teaching and regular whole school assemblies.